 “4-OCEANS will have a major impact on the production of knowledge about the oceans' past and the results will be transforming for our understanding of the scale and impacts of an ecological globalization, in the marine environment”, explains Cristina Brito.
 And she adds: “We will produce an Atlas of Historical Exploration of Marine Resources, with open access, which will be relevant to all academic themes that relate to the past and present of the oceans”.

 For Elvira Fortunato, Vice-Rector of NOVA, “Cristina Brito is to be congratulated for the award of this European grant, which is also the recognition of the work of excellence that the University develops and reinforces the importance of sustainability and interdisciplinarity as strategic pillars of NOVA”.

-At a time when the sea assumes special relevance, the project, running between 2021 and 2027, will contribute to ocean literacy, in a world that depends on marine resources for subsistence and food security, as well as strengthening the role of the Humanities for the study and knowledge of the oceans.
+At a time when the ocean assumes special relevance, the project, running between 2021 and 2027, will contribute to ocean literacy, in a world that depends on marine resources for subsistence and food security, as well as strengthening the role of the Humanities for the study and knowledge of the oceans.

 In addition to Cristina Brito, from NOVA FCSH (CHAM - Humanities Center), 4-OCEANS has three other researchers: Poul Holm and Francis Ludlow, from Trinity College Dublin (Trinity Center for Environmental Humanities), and James Barrett, from Cambridge University (Department of Archaeology).

-João Sàágua, Rector of NOVA, and Francisco Caramelo, Dean of NOVA FCSH, emphasize “the satisfaction with the scholarship now attributed to Cristina Brito, to whom all the merit must be recognized and to whom the institution must provide all the support”.
+João Sàágua, Rector of NOVA, and Francisco Caramelo, Dean of NOVA FCSH, emphasize “the satisfaction with the grant now attributed to Cristina Brito, to whom all the merit must be recognized and to whom the institution must provide all the support”.

 In the news (in Portuguese)